-Rolled grains and chopped grains result in very different breads.
+Rolled grains and chopped grains result in very different whole grain breads.
 Rolled grains almost disappear into the bread.
 The color changes, usually to a creamy color if you are using white flour, and you can see little flecks of bran in your bread.
 But what really changes is the flavor and texture.
 Whole grains add richness to your breads.
 They are moist and chewy.
 And they keep exceptionally well and are less crumbly.
 Chopped grains create chewy nuggets in your bread but the texture and color remains much the same.

 The following recipe is a nice starting point.
 It has about 30% whole grain blend but is light enough in both texture and color that picky kids will eat it.
 For those of us that like a little substance to our bread, this fits the bill.
 This is a delightful bread.

 Experimenting with Your Own Whole Grain Bread Recipes

 Use the whole grain bread recipe below as a base recipe for other breads using rolled whole grains.
 You might try the following combinations, adjusting the flour to make a soft, almost sticky dough of the right consistency.

 - Instead of two cups grain blend, use four.
 Reduce the flour by about two cups.